 I love it when the plane takes off.
 The whoosh — that's what I call it — the unexpected hurried jilt.
 And the prospect of going away, far away from home.

 Everyone loves freedom.
 It's not even up for debate.
 For most people working in the city, vacations offer respite.
-If there's one thing that the pandemic has robbed us of — it's the freedom to pack our bags and leave on an impulse.
+Suppose there's one thing that the pandemic has robbed us of — the freedom to pack our bags and leave on an impulse.
 Right on the other end of the spectrum are digital nomads — the ones who hop from one country to another, if not from mountains to beaches.
 For a fleeting onlooker, the lifestyle of a digital nomad might appear seamless and whimsical.
 For most of us who cannot pack our stuff in a bag and leave home behind for richer experiences, fully knowing that tomorrow is uncertain, this lifestyle is admirable and no less intrepid.

 While writing this piece, I instantly thought of Shivya Nath, who has been living out of her bags for seven years now.
 On reaching out to her, I asked her what pushed her.
 "After studying in Singapore, I worked there for a while before quitting and moving to Delhi.
 I chose Delhi because it was close to the mountains and in a way Delhi pushed me out.
 I connected with good people here and traveled to the mountains often but the city was too aggressive for me.
 I thought where else I could move to and since most of my work was online and I wanted to continue traveling, it made no sense for me to be in one place, pay rent, and own things that I didn't need.
 That's how it began and one night, I decided to leave," she says.
 A TEDx speaker, a best-selling author who wrote The Shooting Star, and an award-winning travel blogger, Shivya adds, "when I decided to move, I figured after six months, if I wanted to have a base, I'll have one but haven't felt the need in all these years."

-Kasia — a programmer from Poland, however, never planned to be a digital nomad.
+Kasia, a programmer from Poland, however, never planned to be a digital nomad.
 "It was supposed to be a sixth-month (max) trip.
 But suddenly, after three months of travelling, I didn't want to go back home.
 I wanted to explore the world and see faraway places," she says.
 At the moment, she is back home in Poland due to the pandemic, but otherwise she is a full-time digital nomad who has traveled to over 50 countries.
 "I balance between places I've already been to and want to visit again and new places that I can explore.
 Also, since I work in a company with employees all across the world, I like to visit my coworkers and meet them in person," she says.

 I often wonder what makes one leave the comfort of home and rove into the unknown.
 Of course, for those who can, home can be found anywhere.
 It's after-all a feeling, as many claim.
 In Into The Wild, McCandless says, “Nothing is more damaging to the adventurous spirit within a man than a secure future.
 The very basic core of a man’s living spirit is his passion for adventure.
 The joy of life comes from our encounters with new experiences, and hence there is no greater joy than to have an endlessly changing horizon, for each day to have a new and different sun.”
 Several travellers and free-spirited individuals have adopted this lifestyle.
 As we all know, people like Christopher McCandless, Cheryl Strayed, Aron Ralston have sort of tried co-existing with the wild.
 We know of these stories because books were written, movies were made.
 But over the years, more and more millennials are paying no heed to the benchmarks set by the society.
 This could be for various reasons — trauma-induced past, appetite for wanderlust (a term that has been overused over a period of time that I feel it has overlived its motive), adrenaline rush, or simply because they don't want to settle down.